Last updated on July 6th, 2022 at 04:24 pm

 I really do believe that – for everyone except me.
 As I landed at Stage 2 I dwelt for a long while on my failures and mistakes, all the things I should have done differently, and all the choices I wish I hadn’t made.
 I punished myself severely for repeating old patterns without seeing what I was doing.

 It was getting to be a regular bloodbath.
-To get some relief from the beating I was so willingly taking at my own hands, I had to resort to blaming my husband.
+To get some relief from the beating I was so willingly taking into my own hands, I had to resort to blaming my husband.
 It didn’t make me feel any better, so I’m not even going to share the ways I came up with to make it his fault.

 Stage 3 – The urge to sugar-coat

 An aha happened around this point.
-For every blame I could heap on my own head, there was a corresponding blame I could assign to my husband.
+For every blame I could heap on my own head, there was corresponding blame I could assign to my husband.
 It dawned on me that perhaps we have both contributed to this situation.
 And perhaps that means it does not have to end in disaster.

 If, by chance, we can find a way not to point an accusing finger at ourselves or each other, then maybe we could instead point at how it is, and how each of us could take appropriate accountability for changing it.